bebechien/gemma/escape-from-ai-island/README.md

 > Note: The game's concept drew inspiration from "[Turing test](https://en.wikipedia.org/wiki/Turing_test)" while its name was derived from an classic adventure game "[Escape from Monkey Island](https://en.wikipedia.org/wiki/Escape_from_Monkey_Island)".

-It is a text-based adventure game where you, a human, find yourself stranded on a remote island ruled by advanced artificial intelligence.
-The AI overlords have devised a cunning test to differentiate humans from machines: a series of questions and challenges that require human ingenuity, creativity, and emotional understanding.
+It is a text-based adventure game where you, a human, find yourself stranded on a remote island.
+We have devised a series of questions and challenges that require human ingenuity, creativity, and emotional understanding.

 ## Requirements